dlange98/XamarinAppCenterDemo/MOBILE.md

 ## Local Persistance

-Local persistence in the Android and iOS apps use a local sqlite database.
-In this application the access token is being persisted to sqlite via the `AccessTokenDAO`.
+Local persistence in the Android and iOS apps are implemented with a sqlite database.
+In this app, the access token is being persisted to sqlite via the `AccessTokenDAO`.
 Note the following lines of code persist the token object:

 ```
-...
 var db = getDBConnection();
 db.BeginTransaction();
 db.Insert(token);
 db.Commit();
-...
 ```

 The _getDBConnection_ method is implemented in the `BaseDAO.cs` class.